Youth activism: Overview

 Youth involvement in politics has been on the rise for the past 10 years.
-Many youths are concerned and informed citizens who can advocate for change within their communities.
-Youth is an elastic category, the age at which it begins and ends varies within cultural contexts, but it is often a very distinct stage in a person's life to which particular issues or policies are highly relevant.
+Youth is an elastic category, the age at which it begins and ends varies within cultural contexts, but it is often considered a distinct stage in a person's life to which particular issues or policies are highly relevant.
 These may include politics, education, health, and social issues.

 Sociopolitical development is a "psychological process that covers the range of cognitions, skills, attitudes, worldviews, and emotions that support social and political action" (Watts, Griffith, & Abdul-Adil, 1999).

 The process of SPD was further defined by Watts & Flannagan to impact young people's social analysis, worldview and sense of agency and to provide them opportunity structures and support towards their societal involvement behavior (2007)."

 Social activism is the predominant form of youth activism today, as millions of young people around the world participate in social activism that is organized, informed, led, and assessed by adults.
 Many efforts, including education reform, children's rights, and government reform call on youth to participate this way, often called youth voice.
 Youth councils are an example of this.

 Youth-driven activism requires young people to be the primary movers within an adult-led movement.
 Such is the case with the Sierra Club, where youth compel their peers to join and become active in the environmental movement.
 This is also true of many organizations that were founded by youth who became adults, such as SEAC and National Youth Rights Association.

 Political activism by youth can go unnoticed because youth activism often occurs on school grounds and away from the adult society, but youth often face resistance when forming youth activist groups in schools.
 As the central beneficiaries of public schools, youth are also advocating for student-led school change and education reform through student activism and meaningful student involvement.
-There are structural inequalities that keep youth from engaging in political talk and action on school grounds or the public domain.
-School clubs require an adult adviser to make the club official, further adding to school hierarchies of adult power.
 While some youth participate in student government, others prefer student unions because they provide a real voice to the students and present it to the administration while student governments do not have the power to effect real change in a school system.

 Technology

-Social Media has become the vehicle for young activists to spread their dissent across their country and even globally.
-Applications like Twitter, Facebook, Instagram and even Snapchat create the large web of social networking that has allowed the youth around the world to create a new era of activism.